 Finding help to afford prescription medications

 For people with chronic illnesses, buying expensive medications every month can be a burden.
-Fortunately, there are ways to avoid breaking the bank.
+Fortunately, there are ways to reduce costs.

 Patient Assistance Programs (PAPs) are one of several ways to find help.
-According to NeedyMeds, an organization that educates people about affordable healthcare options, these programs are run by pharmaceutical companies and provide free or low-cost medicine to individuals who qualify.
+NeedyMeds is an organization that educates people about affordable healthcare options.
+According to them, PAPs are run by pharmaceutical companies and provide free or low-cost medicine to people who qualify.

-NeedyMeds provides a vast array of information on programs which help people afford expensive medications.
+NeedyMeds provides a vast range of information on programs which help people afford expensive medications.
 Its resources include a PAP database.

-The organization also categorizes information by illness type.
+The organization also sorts information by illness type.
 The Lupus Foundation of America recently partnered with NeedyMeds to develop a resource page with information specifically for people with lupus.